 National Medical Laboratory Professionals Week

 The Andrews University accredited program for Medical Laboratory Science has contributed to the field of laboratory medicine by educating Medical Laboratory Scientists since 1989, although the Medical Technologist program began many decades before.
-The graduates of the Department of Medical Laboratory Sciences minister to others by practicing and promoting standards of excellence.
-They are lifelong learners and professionals with exceptional skills, employed in different areas of health care like Generalist Medical Laboratory Scientists, Laboratory Medicine Specialists, Clinical Researchers, Missionaries, Educators, Physicians, Dentists, Presidents and CEOs of Health Care Organizations.
+The graduates of the Department of Medical Laboratory Sciences minister to others by practicing and promoting standards of excellence and working at world-renowned institutions like the John Hopkins Hospital, Mayo Clinic, Loma Linda University Health and many others.
+They are lifelong learners and professionals with exceptional skills and are employed as generalist medical laboratory scientists, laboratory medicine specialists, pathology & laboratory medicine administration, clinical researchers, missionaries, educators, physicians, dentists, presidents and CEOs of health care organizations.